 Inspections of the aircraft would start Tuesday and the planes would remain grounded until they were cleared by safety regulators, Director General of Air Transport Polana Pramesti told reporters.

-Ethiopian Airlines said Monday it had grounded its Boeing 737 MAX 8 fleet “until further notice”.
+Ethiopian Airlines said Monday it had grounded its Boeing 737 MAX 8 fleet.

-“Although we don’t yet know the cause of the accident, we have to decide to ground the particular fleet as an extra safety precaution,” said the state-owned carrier, Africa’s largest.
+“Although we don’t yet know the cause of the accident, we have to decide to ground the particular fleet as an extra safety precaution,” said the airline, Africa’s largest.

-Russian airline S7 said it was closely following the crash investigation and was in contact with Boeing, but had received no instructions to stop flying the 737 MAX 8.
+Russian airline S7 said it was closely following the ongoing investigation into the crash and was in contact with Boeing, but had received no instructions from the US plane maker to stop flying the 737 MAX 8.

-The CEO of Turkish Airlines, which flies 11 Boeing 737 MAX 8 aircraft, said in a tweet that the carrier would fly the planes as scheduled, adding the airline is in touch with Boeing and that passenger security was paramount.
+The CEO of Turkish Airlines, which flies 11 Boeing 737 MAX 8 aircraft, said in a tweet that the carrier is in touch with Boeing and that passenger security was paramount.

-Air Italy said it would follow all directives “to ensure the maximum level of safety and security”.
+Air Italy said it was in “constant dialogue with the authorities” and would follow all directives “to ensure the maximum level of safety and security”.
 In the meantime, the planes remained in the air.

-Icelandair operates three Boeing 737 MAX 8.
-Its operations chief told Frettabladid newspaper it would be “premature” to link the crashes in Ethiopia and Indonesia together.
+Icelandair’s operations chief Jens Thordarson told Frettabladid newspaper that it would be “premature” to link the crashes in Ethiopia and Indonesia together.

 This could change depending on the outcome of an ongoing probe but “for now, there is no reason to fear these machines”.